syncfusion-content/install-docs/Common/Essential-Studio/Installation/Essential-Studio-Platform-Framework-Add-Ons.md

 2. Confirmation to run the Assembly Manager will be displayed.
 Click Next.

-    N> If you do not need the asssemblies to be installed in GAC, uncheck the **Run Assembly Manager** checkbox and click Next.
+    N> If you do not need the assemblies to be installed in GAC, uncheck the **Run Assembly Manager** checkbox and click Next.

     ![Framework Add On](Framework-Add-On-Images/FrameworkAddOn3.png)